dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 Training
 ========

-XGBoost supports both regression and classification.
-While we use Iris dataset in this tutorial to show how we use XGBoost/XGBoost4J-Spark-GPU to resolve a multi-classes classification problem, the usage in Regression is very similar to classification.
+The GPU version of XGBoost-Spark supports both regression and classification models.
+Although we use the Iris dataset in this tutorial to show how we use XGBoost/XGBoost4J-Spark-GPU to resolve a multi-classes classification problem, the usage in Regression is very similar to classification.